Should You Have Chemotherapy Before Surgery for Breast Cancer?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Traditionally, we’ve done surgery first, then treatments such as chemotherapy,” says Stephen Grobmyer, MD, Director of Breast Services at Cleveland Clinic.
+“Traditionally, we’ve done surgery first, then treatments such as chemotherapy,” says breast cancer specialist Stephen Grobmyer, MD.
 “But for certain patients, it makes sense to reverse the order and do chemotherapy first.”

 Neoadjuvant therapy starts with a basic idea: Shrink a tumor first, then surgery becomes easier and more likely to succeed.

 The approach doesn’t work for everyone, Dr. Grobmyer notes.
 But it’s worth discussing with your doctor to find out if you are a candidate.

 “Often, we can do chemotherapy first to shrink the tumor.
 Then a surgeon can do a smaller surgery that preserves the breast.”